shibi-raj/personal-page/_posts/design/2017-12-01-portfolio.md

 This field of physics studies the makeup of atoms and interactions of their constituents by smashing particles together (such as pairs or protons, the building blocks of atoms) in a particle collider.
-Particle colliders are among the most complex machines humans have ever built, and they produce a tremendous amount of data because the collisions produce many different particles, and this gets very messy.
-This data is processed and slimmed down quite a bit based on careful selection criteria, so that in the end there is a manageable, though still sizeable amount of data to be processed.
+Particle colliders are among the most complex machines humans have ever built, and they produce a tremendous amount of data because the collisions produce many different particles, and this gets very messy!
+This data is processed and slimmed down quite a bit based on careful selection criteria, so that in the end there is a manageable, though still sizeable, amount of data to be processed.

 <div class="row">
     <div class="medium-4 columns t30">